Best Sharpeners for Gardening & Landscape Tools: Guide & Recommendations

 - IDEAL FOR SHARPENING ALL STRAIGHT BLADES: Excludes saw blades.

 - SMALL, CONVENIENT SIZE: Easily fits in a pocket or tool bag.

-- NON-SLIP GRIP FOR EASY USE: Rubber grip helps prevent slipping, keeping you safe while shapening.
+- NON-SLIP GRIP FOR EASY USE: Rubber grip helps prevent slipping, keeping you safe while sharpening.

-- 5" SUPER CARBIDE FILE: File is durable and designed to be comforable to hold.
+- 5" SUPER CARBIDE FILE: File is durable and designed to be comfortable to hold.